Union Auto Company

 The Union Auto Company is located in Eau Claire, Wisconsin.
-In 2007, the building was added to the National Register of Historic Places some time ago.
+In 2007, the building was added to the National Register of Historic Places.

 History

 The building was constructed for automobile sales and repairs.
 From 1917 to 1975, multiple auto-related businesses ran their operations from the site.
 In 1977, the upper portion of the building was converted into apartments and in 1980, what was once a showroom was converted into a bar and restaurant.
 Additionally, other parts of the building are now used for religious functions and the basement serves as a parking garage.